Protocols and General Questions

 - Fully vaccinated people should be tested 5–7 days after their last exposure.

 - People who are not fully vaccinated should get tested immediately when they find out they are a close contact.
 If their test result is negative, they should get tested again 5–7 days after their last exposure or immediately if symptoms develop.

 Q: Who should I contact if I receive a positive COVID-19 test result?

-Q: How will the University approach quarantine and/or isolation practices?
+Q: How will quarantine and isolation be implemented?